petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 #### Format

-* String, array, object or boolean
+* String, array, object or boolean.
-* The preferred format is the array of objects format
+* The preferred format is the array of objects format.
-* Array styles can be mixed
+* Array styles can be mixed.
 * Though false is acceptable, '' should be used instead if you don't want to create an auto-association on that resource.
 This is because an auto-association with that resource could be on another resource,